-Ferritin is a key indicator of how much Iron you have in the blood.
-It’s used to measure and treat people with low levels of Iron – such as anemia.
-(04)
+There is one key factor that is used to test iron levels, and that’s ferritin. (see optimal ferritin levels for athletes) Ferritin is a key indicator of how much Iron you have in the blood.
+It’s used to measure and treat people with low levels of Iron – such as anaemia.
+(IV)

 “Ferritin is a protein that contains iron and is the primary form of iron stored inside of cells.
 The small amount of ferritin that is released and circulates in the blood is a reflection of the total amount of iron stored in the body.”

 Iron supplements are also known as iron pills, iron salts, ferrous salts, or ferric salts – which are used to treat conditions such as anaemia, those who tested low for iron, or athletes who undergo strenuous activity to name a few.
 Why athletes?
 Athletes are at a high risk of iron deficiency (more in detail on this below) due to the way the body depletes iron when exercise takes place.